Practice Policies & Patient Information

 Net GP Earnings

 All GP Practices are required to declare the mean earnings (i.e. average pay) for GPs working to deliver NHS services to patients at each Practice.
-The average pay for GPs working at Hereford Medical Group in the financial year ended 31 March 2022 was £74,052 before the deduction of employees’ superannuation contributions, tax and national insurance.
-This is the average pay for eight full-time GPs, 21 part-time GPs and four part-time Locums who worked in the Practice for more than six months during that year.
+The average pay for GPs working at Hereford Medical Group in the financial year ended 31 March 2024 was £71,088 before the deduction of employees’ superannuation contributions, tax and national insurance.
+This is the average pay for three full-time GPs, twenty eight part-time GPs, two full-time locums and four part-time locums who worked in the Practice for more than six months during that year.

 Practice Privacy Policy